 3. Astilbe – The Shade Bloomer

-4. Wild Ginger – The Groundcover Champion
+4. Wild Ginger – Champion of Ground Cover

 5. Lungwort (Pulmonaria) – The Early Bird